gantry/docs-old/Docs/wordpress/tutorials/custom_stylesheet.md

 Example 2: Per-Browser Specific Custom Stylesheet
 -------------------------------------------------
 The Gantry Framework has the ability to load specific css file based upon which browser and operating system is viewing the template.
 This ability can be also applied for our custom css file.
-You just need to create a new css file at `/templates/[TEMPLATE]/css/` and name it `[TEMPLATE]-custom-[BROWSER].css`.
+You just need to create a new css file at `/wp-content/themes/[TEMPLATE]/css/` and name it `[TEMPLATE]-custom-[BROWSER].css`.
 Please check the [Per-Browser Specific Control](../advanced/per_browser_control.md) page for possible name combinations.

-In this example we will explain how to hide a specific module when viewed with Firefox, but visible on other browsers.
-In the case of the **gantry default template**, we need to create `/templates/[TEMPLATE]/css/gantry-custom-firefox.css`.
+In this example we will explain how to hide a specific widget when viewed with Firefox, but visible on other browsers.
+In the case of the **gantry default template**, we need to create `/wp-content/themes/[TEMPLATE]/css/rt_gantry_wp-custom-firefox.css`.

 ![](assets/hide-on-firefox.jpg)

-Next, we need to put the custom rule inside `/templates/[TEMPLATE]/css/gantry-custom-firefox.css` like the following.
+Next, we need to put the custom rule inside `/wp-content/themes/[TEMPLATE]/css/rt_gantry_wp-custom-firefox.css` like the following.

 ~~~ .css
 .rt-hidden-firefox {display: none;}
 ~~~

-Now, we can put `rt-hidden-firefox` in the Module Class Suffix of the module we want to hide on Firefox.
+Now, we can put `rt-hidden-firefox` in the Custom Variations of the widget we want to hide on Firefox.

 ![](assets/hidden-module-class-suffix.jpg)

-Click the Save & Close button and confirm the result in Firefox and other browsers.
-We will see that the module will be hidden only on Firefox.
+Click the Save button and confirm the result in Firefox and other browsers.
+We will see that the widget will be hidden only on Firefox.

 ![](assets/hide-on-firefox-result.jpg)

-Per-Browser Specific Custom Stylesheet is not just limited to showing or hiding a specific module only, but we can also use this ability for example to create a new rule or to override some existing rules just for specific browser, such as Internet Explorer.
+Per-Browser Specific Custom Stylesheet is not just limited to showing or hiding a specific widget only, but we can also use this ability for example to create a new rule or to override some existing rules just for specific browser, such as Internet Explorer.
 Any in CSS can be overridden on a per-browser basis.

 Custom Stylesheet with LESS
 ---------------------------
-Another way to add the custom style to the Gantry template is by adding a custom LESS file inside `/templates/[TEMPLATE]/less`.
+Another way to add the custom style to the Gantry template is by adding a custom LESS file inside `/wp-content/themes/[TEMPLATE]/less`.
 The custom LESS file name is formatted as `[LESS_FILE_NAME]-custom.less` and this file will be compiled into the main compiled CSS file.

 ![](assets/less-file-name.jpg)